ondrejrohon/testassignment/README.md

 1. insall dependencies same as in previous section
 2. run `npm run dev:client` to start client in watch mode
 3. run `npm run dev:server` to start server in watch mode
+4. run `npm run test` to run tests

+## How could this be improved?

+In many ways.
+Happy to discuss it with you.
+Feel free to ask any questions.